El Mencho: Family

-El Mencho has five brothers: Juan, Miguel, Antonio, Marín and Abraham.
+El Mencho had five brothers: Juan, Miguel, Antonio, Marín, and Abraham.
 In the 1990s, Abraham was given a 10-year prison sentence in California.
 In 2013, Mexican authorities accused him of murder in Michoacán.
 The charges were later dropped and the case was closed.

 Marín was accused in a California court, but the charges are not available to the public.
-Antonio lived in the U.S. and was released from a Mississippi prison in 2001 after completing his sentence for property damage charges.
+Antonio lived in the U.S. and was released from a Mississippi prison in 2001 after completing a sentence for property damage.
 He was arrested in Jalisco on 4 December 2015, by the Mexican Army and Navy for working as one of El Mencho's top financial operators.
 According to the Mexican government, Juan and Miguel are involved with the CJNG.
 Juan was charged in Michoacán for burglary, but the case was later dismissed.

-Rosalinda González Valencia is the wife of El Mencho.
-They have three children: Jessica Johanna Oseguera González, Laisha, and Rubén Oseguera González (alias "El Menchito).
+Rosalinda González Valencia was El Mencho's wife.
+They had three children: Jessica Johanna Oseguera González, Laisha, and Rubén Oseguera González (alias "El Menchito).
 Jessica Johanna is married to Julio Alberto Castillo Rodríguez (alias "El Ojo de Vidrio"), first arrested on 1 May 2015.
 He was released on 1 July for lack of evidence, but was re-arrested again on 6 April 2016, for his involvement in the CJNG.

 El Mencho's son Rubén was regarded by the Mexican government as the second-in-command in the CJNG prior to his arrest in 2014.
-He was released from prison on several occasions for lack of evidence, but was re-arrested each time by the police for additional charges.
-Rubén was later extradited to the United States on 21 February 2020 and would be later convicted by a Washington D.C.-based federal jury on various murder, drug trafficking and firearm charges in September 2024.
+He was released from prison on several occasions for lack of evidence, but was re-arrested each time by the police on additional charges.
+Rubén was extradited to the United States on 21 February 2020 and was later convicted by a Washington D.C.-based federal jury on various murder, drug trafficking and firearm charges in September 2024.

-In addition, Mexican authorities suspected in 2016 that Omar Eleazar Oseguera Cervantes was part of the CJNG leadership structure.
-Though he has the same last name as El Mencho, he was listed as being his nephew and not as one of his brothers.
+Mexican authorities suspected in 2016 that Omar Eleazar Oseguera Cervantes was part of the CJNG leadership structure.
+Though he has the same last names as El Mencho, he was listed as being his nephew and not as one of his brothers.
 He reportedly works as one of his top security chiefs.
 El Mencho's brother-in-law Elvis González Valencia was arrested in 2016 as well.
 He had served as the CJNG's lead financier.
 He was later released in December 2016.

-In May 2018, El Mencho's wife Rosalinda was arrested on money laundering charges.
-Rosalinda was later released after being granted a bail of 1.5 million pesos ($78,000) in September 2018, but remains criminally charged and will still face trial.
+In May 2018, El Mencho's wife Valencia was arrested on money laundering charges.
+Rosalinda was later released after being granted a bail of MX$1.5 million (US$78,000) in September 2018, but remains under criminal charges.

-Jessica Johanna Oseguera González pictured by the DEA.

 In April 2019, El Mencho's godson Adrián Alonso Guerrero Covarrubias was arrested on charges of drug trafficking and kidnapping.
 Guerrero served as El Mencho's regional head in the Ciénega and northern Los Altos regions in Jalisco, along with southeastern Guanajuato.